benjaminwand/3d-printed-labial-pipe/README.md

 [There are reversed free reed pipes as well.](https://github.com/benjaminwand/3d-printed-reversed-free-reed-pipe)

 ### choosing measurements
 Picking the exact measurements for organ pipes is an advanced subject that includes experience and opinion.
 If you don’t know where to start, [webpipecalc](https://cuervo.phoenix.uberspace.de/webpipecalc/) can help.
 You are limited by the diameters of the tubes you can buy.
-‘Diameter’ in webpipecalc (or what ever design choice you make) means inner diameter of the tube.
+‘Diameter’ in webpipecalc means inner diameter of the tube.

-You can avoid picking measurements (other then for your pipe, which is given) by choosing 0.22 or 0.23 because they don’t have  a cut up and labium width.
+You can avoid picking measurements (other then for your pipe, which is given) by choosing file 0.22 or 0.23 because they don’t have cut up and labium width measurements.

-### add meaurements
+### adding measurements and exporting .stl
 Please add the desired measurements into the spreadsheet (FreeCAD) or ‘variables’ section (OpenSCAD).
 If you are unfamiliar with both FreeCAD and OpenSCAD and just want an .stl file [you can find them amongst my Thingiverse publications.](https://www.thingiverse.com/bettercallitart/designs) I’ve also made [an introduction video for using the FreeCAD and OpenSCAD files in this repository.](https://youtu.be/g_tp1z9HByQ)

 Some OpenSCAD files require at least Version 2018.

 ### printing
 For most pipes I got the best printing results when slicing at a 45° angle and ‘support touching build plate’, so that there is no support structure under the labium. <br>
 ![https://cdn.thingiverse.com/renders/2a/03/54/e3/72/e935fcfeddd0d054e9dca2f05e988bd0_preview_featured.jpg](https://cdn.thingiverse.com/renders/2a/03/54/e3/72/e935fcfeddd0d054e9dca2f05e988bd0_preview_featured.jpg)<br>
-Some pipes (0.10, 0.11, 0.12, 0.15, 0.17, 0.18, 0.19, 0.21, 0.22, 0.23) should be printed in normal orientation though.<br>
+Some pipes (0.10, 0.11, 0.12, 0.15, 0.17, 0.18, 0.19, 0.21, 0.22, 0.23) should be printed in normal orientation though.

 ## Design thoughts
 I was pondering the design of flue pipes from wood and metal, and came to the conclusion that the design has a lot to do with the material.
 Wooden pipes are built angular because that is easier than woodturning, and metal pipes are made in a round shape because less soldering.
 So, what would be a good design for 3D-printing?
 Well, something with a flat base would be handy.
 But then, most 3D-printers can’t print large enough for most organ pipes, organ pipes get really large you know.
 So I decided to use tubes from the hardware store and only 3D-print the intricate part, therefore the 3D-printed organ pipes would be round.
 I made the outside of many pipes hexagonal because that offers the best ratio of stability vs. little space consuming. <br>